The Shareholder Rights and Activism Review: Japan

 iii The Governance Code and the Stewardship Code

-The Governance Code has had a major effect on the corporate governance of listed companies in Japan since its release in June 2015.
+The Governance Code, most recently amended in June 2021, has had a major effect on the corporate governance of listed companies in Japan.
 The Governance Code does not adopt a rule-based approach, rather, it adopts a principle-based approach that is not legally binding on companies with a 'comply or explain' approach (i.e., either comply with a principle or, if not, explain the reasons why the company is not complying with the principle).

-The Stewardship Code, as amended on 29 May 2017, provides that institutional investors should disclose their voting records for each of its investee companies on an individual agenda item basis to enhance visibility of the consistency of the voting activities of institutional investors with their stewardship policies.
-This amendment seems to have affected the voting behaviour of institutional investors and, consequently, supportive votes for listed companies seem to have decreased.
-The amended Stewardship Code also provides that in addition to institutional investors engaging with investee companies independently, it would be beneficial for the institutional investors to engage with investee companies in collaboration with other institutional investors (collective engagement) as necessary.
+The Stewardship Code, most recently amended in March 2020, provides that institutional investors should disclose their voting records for each of its investee companies on an individual agenda item basis to enhance visibility of the consistency of the voting activities of institutional investors with their stewardship policies.
+This provision seems to have affected the voting behaviour of institutional investors and, consequently, supportive votes for listed companies seem to have decreased.
+The Stewardship Code also provides that in addition to institutional investors engaging with investee companies independently, it would be beneficial for the institutional investors to engage with investee companies in collaboration with other institutional investors (collective engagement) as necessary.

 iv Rules for directors

 Directors facing shareholder activism must abide by their duties of care and loyalty, and treat all shareholders equally under the Companies Act.